Sabroxy (Oroxylum indicum Extract)

 Downside Rationale

-Sabroxy (Oroxylum indicum Extract) downside is driven by the branded extract has far less independent human evidence than the broader plant has ethnobotanical use.
-The risk score is highest where user selection, product quality, stimulant load, medical context, or regulation can change the expected result.
+Sabroxy (Oroxylum indicum Extract) downside is modest.
+The branded extract has less independent human evidence than the broader plant has ethnobotanical use, so the main risks are product quality, stimulant stacking, and medical context rather than the extract itself.
+The risk score is highest where sourcing or user selection changes the result.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.